I’m here again with a continuation of my Crochet 101 series.

 You did it!
 You are crocheting!
 Woohoo!
 Keep practicing this stitch and work on that tension, aiming for evenly sized stitches.
 Want to make a project of your practicing?
 The drape of treble crochet is beautifully suited for a scarf!
 Grab some soft yarn like this, this, or this (chunkier yarns work up faster and help you to see your stitches better), then work up a rectangle in double crochet roughly 10″ wide x 60″ long.

-Next week, I’ll be back with the next video in this series, where I’ll show you the half-double crochet!
-So practice, practice, and I’ll see you again next week!
+Next time, I’ll show you the slip stitch!
+So practice, practice, and I’ll see you again then!

 Until then, happy hooking!